KunalShJadhav/Quadratic-Discriminant-Analysis-in-Python/README.md

 # QUADRATIC DISCRIMINANT ANALYSIS BY PRINCIPAL OF MISSCLASSIFICATION
-This Method Uses Principal of Missclassification (Costs) to Discriminate **Normally Distributed Population into TWO Groups**. for more you can read book 'Applied Multivariate Statistical Analysis by Richard Johnson an Dean Wichern'
+This Method Uses Principal of Missclassification (Costs) to Discriminate **Normally Distributed Population into TWO Groups**. for more you can read book 'Applied Multivariate Statistical Analysis by Richard Johnson and Dean Wichern'

 ###### How to Import:
 **from QDA import qda**